dcoles/ivle/doc/dev/architecture.rst

 Chat Protocol
 =============

-**Chat** is our JSON_-based client/server communication protocol used in communicating to `Python Console <ref-python-console>`_ processes and `User Management Server <ref-usrmgt-server>`_.
+**Chat** is our JSON_-based client/server communication protocol used in communicating to :ref:`Python Console <ref-python-console>` processes and :ref:`User Management Server <ref-usrmgt-server>`.
 Since it is JSON-based it can be called from either Python or JavaScript.

 Protocol
 --------